KeerthanaS-CODER/ConnectED/README.md

 * Calendly Integration for effortless mentor scheduling and availability syncing.

+* Created a private chat room for mentors and mentees to communicate securely and collaborate effectively.

 * Team & Individual Work Tracking with visual intensity maps inspired by LeetCode.

 * Voice Bot Assistant for help, navigation, and engagement.